garfr/bcc/docs/language.md

 This declares a variable myVar and initizalizes it with an other variable.
 The type given is the type of otherVar.

 (NOTE: The type of a variable cannot be inferred if the expression given is only integer literals.
 This ensure that programmers consider what integer size they want)

+These three declarations all declare immutable variables.
+If you wish to have a variable be mutable, prefix any of them with the ``mut``keyword.

 ```c
 myVar = 15